FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_Windows/install_on_Windows_with_external_database.md

     -   **Use Proxy Authentication** - Set this option to `true` to use the native Oracle proxy authentication feature.
 You also need to provide the user name of the proxied account.

     -   **Use Kerberos mode** - This option is supported only for Oracle databases.
 When set to `true`, SecureTransport will connect to the database password-less using Kerberos authentication.
 Note that the Oracle database server must already be configured for Kerberos.
-Check the <a href="https://docs.axway.com/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/setup/Configure-Oracle-Kerberos.htm#Prerequi" class="MCXref xref">prerequisites</a>.
+Check the [prerequisites](https://docs.axway.com/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/setup/Configure-Oracle-Kerberos.htm#Prerequi).
 When configuring Kerberos mode:
         -   Do not enter **Password** and **Login name**.
         -   Specify the location of the **Kerberos credentials cache file**.
         -   **Use Kerberos configuration file** - When unchecked, SecureTransport copies the file to the `<FDH>/conf` directory and synchronizes it between the nodes.
 The file can be updated via the *Use the Server Configuration Files* page.